Transportation Planning Division Student Paper Competition

 The Transportation Planning Division (TPD) is looking for outstanding student papers on current transportation planning or policy issues.
-Our purpose is to recognize and reward work completed for courses in accredited masters and undergraduate planning programs.
-Please nominate and encourage your students to participate in APA's student paper contest.
-Winners will be announced at the APA National Conference in Atlanta on April 26-30, 2014.
+The purpose is to recognize and reward work completed for courses in accredited graduate planning programs.
+Please nominate and encourage your students to participate in the contest.
+Winners will be announced at the APA National Planning Conference in New York City, May 6–9, 2017.

-The top two student papers will be awarded.
-The grand prize for the best student paper is $1,000 and the second prize is $500.
 Winning papers (or summaries) will be published in the TPD's quarterly newsletter.
-The TPD may also submit full versions of the winning paper for peer review and possible presentation at the Annual Meeting of the Transportation Research Board and for publication in APA's Planning Magazine.
+The Division may also submit full versions of the winning paper for possible publication in APA's Planning magazine.

-- Papers must have been originally written by a single author for a class in a PAB-accredited planning program in a college or university during calendar years 2012 and 2013.
-Only faculty from a PAB-accredited planning program in a college or university may submit papers for this award.
-Please indicate when and for what course the paper was prepared; students may not nominate their own paper.
-Doctoral students are not eligible for this award.
+- Papers must have been originally written by a single author for a class in a PAB-accredited graduate planning program during calendar years 2015 or 2016.
+The program chair, a faculty member, or the AICP liaison must nominate a paper by forwarding it to email@example.com.
+Students may not nominate their own paper and doctoral students are not eligible for this award.

 - Contestants are highly encouraged to join the TPD.